 - LeanFIRE – You are content with living a minimalist life (spending $25,000 or less) in order to save as much as possible.
 Even in retirement, you plan on living modestly.

 - FatFIRE – You want to save up several million before you are comfortable retiring so that you will have plenty of money to spend living life on your own terms.

 - BaristaFIRE – You have saved enough to retire early but still choose to supplement your income by working on something that you’re passionate about.

 Which of these sounds like your speed?
 The more thought you put in at the beginning of the process, the more clear your journey will be!

 So once you’ve pondered these questions, how do you actually go about retiring early?

 How do I retire early?

-If FIRE is something that you know you want to start then there are a few simple steps to get you ready for the road ahead.
+If the FIRE movement in Canada speaks to you, then these simple steps can get you ready for the road ahead.

-Save, save, save – As mentioned, the FIRE lifestyle usually has an intense focus on frugality.
-This means putting away as much as 70% of your income to be saved.
-In order to do this, you will need to rethink most of your lifestyle.
-Things that you used to consider necessities will suddenly be cut out.
+As mentioned, the FIRE lifestyle usually has an intense focus on frugality.
+This means putting away as much as 70% of your income as savings.
+In order to do this, you will need to rethink most of your lifestyleand cut out things that you used to consider necessities.
 However, after a few weeks, you will adjust to this new way of living and it will simply be your normal.
-A good way to get started living on this path is to save 50-70% of your income from every check that you get.
-Set up an instant transfer so that every time you get a direct deposit that money is transferred to your investment account.
+To get started on this path, save 50 to 70% of your income from every cheque that you get.
+Set up an instant transfer so that every time you get a direct deposit that money goes to your investment account.
 Physically transferring this money will force you to live on a reduced income.

 If you only save money (and don’t invest it) then your retirement fund will grow linearly like this: